 Step 2.
 Pre-fill the Form with Merge Tags

-Find the merge tags that you want to use and enter them into the form boxes. *When you do this, make sure to use merge tags that are accurate for your whole mailing list.
-Missing information is not a problem but if your merge tags are inaccurate, this could cause confusion and/or complaints.
+Find the merge tags you want to use and enter them into the form boxes. *When you do this, make sure to use merge tags that are accurate for your whole mailing list.
+Missing information is not a problem, but inaccurate merge tags could cause confusion and/or complaints.

 Step 3.
 Copy the Pre-filled Google Form URL

-The merge tags have been appended to to the form’s URL as query string parameters.
-Now you have your link to your Google Form that will automatically fill the values of your form with the values of your Mailchimp Merge Tags.
+The merge tags have been appended to the form’s URL as query string parameters.
+Now, you have your link to your Google Form, which will automatically fill the form’s values with the values of your Mailchimp Merge Tags.

 How Query String Parameters Work